Toward a new theory of the fractional quantum Hall effect: Theory

 All matrix elements of the Hamiltonian ${\cal H}_{ss'}$ are calculated analytically, see Section \ref{sec:MBmatrixelements}.
-As a result, the energies and wave functions of the $N$-electron system can be calculated, in principle, with a very high accuracy for any $\nu\le 1$ and any ${\cal L}$ and $N$.
-In practice, of course, the computation time becomes too large if $N$ or ${\cal L}$ are much greater than one.
-Nevertheless, the ground state physics of a fractional quantum Hall system can be quite well understood even if the number of particles is less than or on the order of ten.
+As a result, the energies and the wave functions of the $N$-electron system can be calculated, in principle, with a very high accuracy for any $\nu\le 1$ and any ${\cal L}$ and $N$.
+In practice, the computation time becomes too large if $N$ or ${\cal L}$ are much greater than one, but the ground state physics of a FQHE system can be well understood even if the number of particles is less than or on the order of ten.
 Especially valuable are results for $N=7$, because seven spin-polarized electrons form a highly symmetric piece of a macroscopic Wigner crystal, see Figure \ref{fig:WCconfigs}(g) below.

-In the next Section I show results of the theory for $2\le N\le 7$ and the Landau level filling factor $\nu=1/3$.
-Laughlin suggested \cite{Laughlin83} that the total angular momentum in the ground state at $\nu=1/3$ equals ${\cal L}=3{\cal L}_{\min}=3N(N-1)/2$.
-I have performed calculations for ${\cal L}=3{\cal L}_{\min}$ and a number of other values of ${\cal L}$ and confirm that for the density profile (\ref{dens-step}) this assumption is correct (it may however be wrong for other density profiles, see a comment in Section \ref{sec:ExactEnergy}).